 Sign-up with me for one-on-one Conference

-Homework: Prepare the first draft (4+pages) of the essay.
-Print and bring the draft for peer review the next class.
+Homework: Prepare the first draft of the essay submit it through Canvas link.
+Also print and bring the draft for peer review the next class.

 Thesis Building Heuristic.

 Thursday, March 28